-As I drove south on I-25, the Great Plains to my left and then a succession of mountains―the Rampart Range, the Wet Mountains, and the Sangre de Cristo Mountains―to my right, the exits to places with Spanish names multiplied: Aguilar, Trinidad, Alamosa, and La Junta in Colorado; Raton, Cimarron, and Las Vegas in New Mexico.
+As I drove south on I-25, the Great Plains to my left and then a succession of mountains―the Rampart Range, the Wet Mountains, and the Sangre de Cristo Mountains―to my right, the exits to places with obviously Spanish names multiplied: Aguilar, Trinidad, Alamosa, and La Junta in Colorado; Raton, Cimarron, and Las Vegas in New Mexico.
 Beyond Las Vegas, I began wending west.
-For miles, the southern edge of the Sangre de Cristos rose to my right and an array of mesas, dark green with piñon and juniper, towered to my left.
-After Glorieta Pass―tame by Colorado standards―and a place called Apache Canyon, there exploded a land of tawny plains and scattered mountains: what geographers call America’s Basin and Range Province.
-Refuge and prospect: my home for the next nine years.
+For miles, the southern edge of the Sangres rose to my right and an array of mesas, dark green with piñon and juniper, towered to my left.
+After I drove over Glorieta Pass, tame by Colorado standards, and a through place called Apache Canyon, there exploded before me a land of tawny plains and scattered mountains, what geographers call America’s Basin and Range Province.
+Prospect and refuge: my new home.

 I approached Albuquerque’s city limit in a lavender dusk.
-My window rolled down for the first time since Denver, the gentle, spring-like air surprised me.
-Driving south toward the city’s center on a broad, gently-sloping plateau that climbed east to the Sandia Mountains and descended west to the Rio Grande, I became aware of the huge, dun-colored, and seemingly uninhabited upland that bordered the western edge of the city.
+My window rolled down for the first time since Denver, the cool, soft, spring-like air surprised me.
+Driving south toward the city’s center on a broad, gently-sloping plateau that climbs east to the Sandia Mountains and descends west to the Rio Grande, I became aware of the huge, dun-colored, and seemingly uninhabited upland that borders the western edge of the city.
 Not long after my arrival, Linda revealed to me that she feared I would find Albuquerque’s surroundings too barren to ever call home, with her fear particularly rooted in that stark upland visible throughout much of the city.
-On the contrary, I was thrilled by that sprawling landscape to the west, resembling as it did a cosmic stage just waiting for the sky above it to enact its dramas―and waiting for me to explore it.
-When I emerged from my parked car on Madeira Drive, my Valentine waved to me from her third-floor balcony.
+On the contrary, I was thrilled by that yawning landscape to the west, resembling as it does a cosmic stage just waiting for the sky above it to enact its dramas, and waiting for me to explore it.
+When I emerged from my parked car on Madeira Drive, my Valentine waved to me from her 3rd-floor balcony.